LudovicEspeel/course-object-oriented-programming-with-cpp/docs/f-more-advanced-cpp/03-exceptions/README.md

 throw FileNotFoundException(filename);
 ```

-## Catching and Handling Exceptions
+## Catching and handling exceptions

 When executing code that may throw an exception, it will need to be put inside a `try` block.